Cross Border Xpress: History

+In 2006, Controladora Mexicana de Aeropuertos S.A. de C.V. replaced Holdinmex S.A. de C.V. as the Mexican strategic partner within AMP (Aeropuertos Mexicanos del Pacifico, S.A. de C.V.) and assumed control of the Pacific Airport Group (GAP).

 After a quarter century of negotiations and planning for a cross-border terminal, construction began at the Tijuana airport in October 2013 and work on the U.S. side began in June 2014.
 The cross-border terminal was completed in December 2015.
 The project had an initial estimated cost of $78 million US dollars and a final completion cost of $120 million US dollars, funded by Mexican and U.S. private investors and Grupo Aeroportuario del Pacífico.
 Building E of Tijuana's Terminal 1 was retrofitted to support the new bridge structure on the Mexican side.
 During the construction phase, a temporary border waiver between the U.S. and Mexico had to be issued by mutual legislation to allow U.S. construction cranes and U.S. fabricated steel bridge structural sections to cross the U.S.-Mexico boundary and be set over the six-lane Mexican Federal Highway 2.

 The main contractor for the terminal was Turner Construction Company.
 The civil engineer was Latitude 33 Planning and Engineering.
 Structural engineers were Hope Amundson Structural Engineers and Kleinfelder.
 The electrical subcontractor was Bergelectric.
 The mechanical and plumbing subcontractor was Industrial Commercial Systems.
 The site work and management subcontractor was Hazard Construction Company.
 Stantec Incorporated based in Alberta, Canada, was selected as the prime architect and facility designer with the late Ricardo Legorreta of Legorreta+Legorreta as the associate architect.

 The Tijuana cross-border terminal was renamed the Cross Border Xpress (CBX) and opened to passenger service on December 9, 2015.
 However, the official opening ceremony did not take place until April 7, 2016.
 Within seven months of the facility's opening, 600,000 passengers had used the facility, with a single day record of 5,800 passengers.